 The name Remnant Fellowship reflects their conviction that most modern churches are “counterfeit churches” filled with idols.
 They see themselves as the fulfillment of Ezra 8:8–9, which speaks of God leaving a remnant who will serve Him.
 The Remnant Fellowship strongly proselytizes attendees of their Weigh Down Workshops, urging them to leave their false churches and join the only “remnant” that is pleasing to God.
-Their focus is upon strict and complete obedience to God in every area; however, that obedience is often defined as obedience to Gwen Shamblin’s opinion of what God wants.
-To criticize or disagree with Shamblin in any area is to be out of the will of God.
+Their focus is upon strict and complete obedience to God in every area; however, that obedience is often defined as conformity to Gwen Shamblin’s opinion of what God wants.
+To criticize or disagree with Shamblin’s teaching in any area is to be out of the will of God.

 The website of the Remnant Fellowship refers often to the Truth (with a capital letter T) that closely mirrors Jesus’ truth—with a twist.
 She agreed that Jesus is the only way to God (John 1:6), yet she denied that Jesus is God and she stressed such strict obedience to the Law that her doctrine constituted salvation by works (see Ephesians 2:8–9).
 In many areas, the church’s insistence upon a healthy diet and their disdain for medications crosses over into manmade legalism (Matthew 15:9).
 Gwen Shamblin essentially set herself up as a prophet of God, and her opinions are considered direct revelations of Truth.